Electric-Coin-Company/zcash-docs/source/rtd_pages/Linux-misc-installation.md

 # Zcashd & Zcash-cli on Linux

-Zcashd & Zcash-cli are "best effort" suppoerted for non-Debian/Ubuntu Linux OSes.
+Zcashd & Zcash-cli are "best effort" supported for non-Debian/Ubuntu Linux OSes.
 It's ok to use it and develop on it--we sure do.
 The level of testing and integration is not up to par with our standards to call this [officially supported](https://zcash.readthedocs.io/en/latest/rtd_pages/supported_platform_policy.html#supported-platform-policy).

 ## Installation